MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 When the environment capacity limits are reached (2GB per environment) new solutions (apps, chatbots, flows) can't be created or installed in that specific Dataverse for Teams environment.

-When the tenant capacity service limits are reached (grows with the # of eligible Office USLs in the tenant as explained [here](https://go.microsoft.com/fwlink/p/?linkid=2143567):
+When the tenant capacity service limits are reached (grows with the # of eligible Microsoft 365 USLs in the tenant as explained [here](https://go.microsoft.com/fwlink/p/?linkid=2143567):

 -	New apps, chatbots, flows, or tables cannot be created or installed in any Dataverse for Teams environment.
 -	New Dataverse for Teams environments cannot be created in the tenant